rubatopy/rubato/docs/source/reference/gameobj_comps.rst

 :func:`Game Objects <rubato.classes.game_object.GameObject>` are the main item in a game.
 They hold Components, have a position, and have a z-index.
 By themselves, they have very little functionality.

-:func:`Components <rubato.classes.component.Component>` are how Game Objects get their functionality.
+:func:`Components <rubato.classes.components.component.Component>` are how Game Objects get their functionality.
 Each component adds or changes something about the Game Object.
 For example, an Image component draws an image from your filesystem to the game at the
 Game Object's position.